KrishnarajT/Chit-Chat-Charts/ReadMe.md

 `yay -S chit-chat-charts`

 ##### Executable :
-You can download the tar.gz File from github and install accordingly.
+You can download the tar.gz File from github releases and install accordingly.

 ## Usage